Skip to main content

 }

 Step 3.
-Adding Kanban into the app
+Add Kanban to the app

 import { Component } from "@angular/core";